 - Counselling, to alleviate the emotional or psychological causes of your PE.

-Our online PE clinic offers both Priligy and EMLA cream, alongside a free online assessment by an NHS accredited doctor, meaning you can seek medical help for your condition from the comfort of your own home.
+Our online PE clinic offers both Priligy and EMLA cream, alongside a free online assessment by an NHS experienced clinicians, meaning you can seek medical help for your condition from the comfort of your own home.

 What should I do about premature ejaculation?